Despite the continued increase of greenhouse gas emissions from us, rise of global surface temperatures has been easing since 1998.

 When they looked at a subset of models that matched well to temperature trends in the Pacific Ocean, they found that a natural 5-year-long hiatus could occur up to 30% of the time.
 There was about a 10% chance of a 10-year-long warming pause.
 And at 20 years, the chances were about 1%.

-Roberts told Quartz that this all suggests our current warming pause is unique, but despite the low probability, it also “very possible” that the pause could continue a few more years.
+Roberts told Quartz that this all suggests our current warming pause is unique, but, despite the low probability, it is also “very possible” that the pause could continue a few more years.
 And that wouldn’t be inconsistent with what we know about the effects of the heat-trapping ocean oscillations at work in the Science study.

 The idea that the oceans are storing the heat that we should be feeling isn’t new.
 Our ability to measure that drowned heat has gotten better of the past 15 years, thanks to an ever-expanding, semi-autonomous armada of diving buoys.